mjg59/fcop/COC.md

 These requirements on behavior apply to _members_ only while they are actively participating in the _community_.
 The standing of _members_ is unaffected by behavior that does not comply with these requirements if this behavior occurs in other communities.

+However, if we become aware of behavior in another community that we believe implies a _member_ may not abide by the terms and conditions of FCOP in the _community_, then we reserve the right to take proactive measures to protect other _members_, including but not limited to warning _members_ and instituting oversight or monitoring of the _member_'s behavior in the _community_.

 ### Inactive Participation

 During _inactive participation_, you must behave as described in this section.